Before disinfecting an item, what must the licensee do first?

 Ready for your Minnesota Eyelash Extension Test?
 Explore comprehensive resources!
 Study with flashcards and multiple choice questions, each offering hints and explanations for ultimate understanding.
 Excel in your exam preparation!

-Before disinfecting an item, it is essential to remove all debris and then clean the item.
-This step is crucial because disinfectants are designed to work on clean surfaces.
-If debris, such as hair, dust, or product residue, remains on the item, it can interfere with the effectiveness of the disinfectant.
-Disinfectants kill germs and bacteria, but they cannot penetrate dirt or organic matter.
-By ensuring that the item is properly cleaned before disinfection, the licensee provides a more effective and safe environment for both clients and practitioners.
+Before disinfecting any item, it is essential for the licensee to first remove all debris and clean the item.
+This step is crucial because disinfection is most effective on clean surfaces.
+If debris, such as dust, hair, or residue from previous product use, remains on the item, it can shield pathogens from the disinfectant, making the disinfection process less effective.

 Subscribe